Practical information : Accomodation Denmark

 In the Faroe Islands, there are just 3 youth hostels (in downtown Tórshavn, the capital, Føroya Fólkaháskúli near Tórshavn and Giljanes on the island of Vágar).
 More modest and much less well-equipped, with small dormitories (2-4 beds) and shared bathroom and kitchen facilities.

 The apartment or gîte option is ideal for groups or longer stays.
-What's more, using a fully-equipped kitchen means you don't have to eat out too often, and markets are full of tempting produce and ready-made meals.
+What's more, using a fully-equipped kitchen means you don't have to eat out too often, and markets are full of mouth-watering produce and ready-made meals.
 In rural areas, agritourism has developed well.
 The majority of farms are organic, and are listed on the www.bondegaardsferie.dk website.

 Camping is a very attractive option.
 In Denmark, there are 510 approved campsites with a sign showing a tent that looks like an Indian teepee!
-You can expect to pay DKK 50-60 per person per day, depending on the classification of the campsite (1 to 5 *).
+You can expect to pay 50-60 DKK per person per day, depending on the classification of the campsite (1 to 5 stars).
 Nearly 85% of them are located close to the coast.
 The largest federation is Dk-Camp (www.dk-camp.dk).
 In the Faroe Islands, 21 campsites, some of them free, are open from April-May to September-October (https://camping.fo/).

-Good to know: unauthorized camping is prohibited!
+Good to know: wild camping is forbidden!

 To be booked

-As hotel accommodation is more limited on the Faroe Islands (outside Torshavn), it's best to book well in advance, especially in July and August, when rates soar!
+As hotel accommodation is more limited on the Faroe Islands (outside Tórshavn), it's best to book well in advance, especially in July and August, when rates soar!

 What's very local

-A Green Key label (Den Grønne Nøgle) has been created, it is awarded to establishments (youth hostels, hotels, etc.) that respect strict specifications, including about 50 principles: use non-polluting detergents and laundry, establish non-smoking rooms, control water consumption, do not provide disposable cups in the rooms, etc.
+A Green Key label (Den Grønne Nøgle) has been created, awarded to establishments (youth hostels, hotels, etc.) that comply with rigorous specifications, including some 50 principles: using non-polluting detergents and laundry products, instituting non-smoking rooms, controlling water consumption, not providing disposable cups in rooms, etc. The label is renewed every year.
+The label is renewed every year.

 For food lovers